Elite Runners' Gut Microbe Makes Mice More Athletic — Could It Help The Rest Of Us?

 The Veillonella-treated mice won.
 On average, they lasted 13% longer (~18 minutes vs. ~16 minutes across all trials) than the control mice.

-"We were pretty surprised to see that big of an effect from a [human-derived] bacteria," says Scheiman.
+"We were pretty surprised to see that big of an effect from a [human-derived] bacteria," Scheiman says.
 "Imagine telling a marathon runner that you could improve their performance by 13%.
 It'd be huge."

 Of course, a 13% boost in one measure of performance in mice does not directly apply to humans.
-But the researchers wanted to know how a bacteria living in the gut (not in muscles or lungs, tissues directly involved in exercise) improved performance in mice so significantly?
+But the researchers wanted to know how bacteria living in the gut (not in muscles or lungs, tissues directly involved in exercise) improved performance in mice so significantly.

 The research team thought it might have something to do with how Veillonella breaks down lactate.